gaehlerm/SoftwareEngineering/README.md

 So far, we wrote tests to check if our code works correctly.
 We wrote them once we were done with the code.
 But there is nothing wrong with writing the tests upfront.
 It is called Test Driven Development (TDD).
 In fact, I recommend using TDD in general.
 It forces you to think more about what you want to do.
 You have to figure out how the test should look like beforehand.
 Once the test is written you need to think about how to implement the feature.
 The importance of the test cannot be understated.
 It helps you understand what you really have to do.
 The test forces you to structure your code accordingly, which is a really good thing.
 It forces you to decouple the code.

 In software development it may happen frequently that you have some model in mind that is supposed to solve your problem.
 But it turns out to be too complex and somehow you don’t manage to get it working.
 This might be a case of YAGNI (You Aren’t Going to Need It).
 Chances are you’ll never need this complex structure.
 Instead you can write test cases for what you really need and make sure they all pass.
 Everything else you can take care of later on once you know it’s really needed.

+// It is really common that programmers write more code than really needed.
+It is not only because they think it's going to be needed in the future.
+At times it is also for the pure fun of programming.
+This should be avoided.
+We wirte code primary because it creates value, not because it's fun.
+At least in our professional environment.
+// See 97 things every programmer should know chapter 39.

 Maybe you do not fully understand yet how this is really going to work.
 Don’t worry.
 You should maybe first get some experience with normal tests.
 At least if you don’t immediately see how a test should look like.
 Or if you don’t know how the final interface of the code will look like.
 Yes, there are several things about TDD that seem a little odd and it takes time getting used to it.
 But it is worth the effort.
 Keep trying it once in a while and start using TDD more and more often.